Unforgiven (2004): Main event matches

 The next match was a No Disqualification match between Kane, who was accompanied by Lita, and Shawn Michaels.
 Kane would gain the early advantage as he performed a toss suplex on Michaels through the announce table.
 Kane would continue to brawl with Michaels at ringside where he hit Michaels with the ringside steel steps, which resulted in Michaels bleeding.
 As Kane attempted to hit Michaels with a steel chair, Lita would interfere and grab the chair away from Kane.
 Kane then attempted a chokeslam, but Michaels would counter it with Sweet Chin Music, which gained a successful pinfall.

 The following match was for the World Tag Team Championship, in which champions La Résistance (Sylvain Grenier and Robért Conway) defended the title against Tajiri and Rhyno.
 There was back and forth action between the two teams, as all the superstars were able to participate in the match.
-Grenier hit Rhyno with a Quebec flag and managed to pin him, thus allowing La Resistance to win the match and retain the World Tag Team title.
+Grenier hit Rhyno with a Quebec flag and managed to pin him, thus allowing La Resistance to win the match and retain the World Tag Team Championship.

 The main event was between Randy Orton and Triple H for the World Heavyweight Championship.
 Both Orton and Triple H managed to get the upper hand in the match.
 During the match, Ric Flair and Batista interfered on behalf of Triple H, as they attacked Orton while the referee was knocked out.
 Jonathan Coachman also took part in the match as he ran down with a referee shirt and tried to act as a guest referee.
 Orton managed to get the upper hand over Flair, Batista and Coachman as he delivered an RKO on all of them.
 Triple H, however, managed to hit Orton with a steel chair, which proceeded with a Pedigree onto the same chair.
 Batista then rolled the referee into the ring, as Triple H covered Orton for the win via pinfall and score his 9th world championship.